-- VH-1 Country — Now known as CMT Pure Country, it primarily focuses on videos, as does...
+- VH-1 Country — Now known as CMT Music (formally CMT Pure Country), which primarily focuses on videos, as does...

-- VH-1 Soul — Specializes in soul and R&B videos from The Eighties onward.
+- VH-1 Soul — Now known as BET Soul, Specializes in soul and R&B videos from The '80s onward.

 - VH-1 Mega Hits — A defunct channel which mainly ran the format VH-1 had at the beginning, acting as a 24/7 video network playing '80's, '90's and current music.
 Ratings were never compelling, so Viacom closed down the channel in the summer of 2005 and used their satellite space to launch LOGO.